jessmar94/bank_tech_test/README.md

 Deposit = Credit (+)
 Withdraw = Debit (-)

+Edge Cases:
+- error message if try to withdraw and balance is < 0
+- if user inputs # with > 2 decimal places

 As a user,
 So I know how much money I have,
 I want to be able to check my balance.